alekseyzimin/masurca/README.md

 Long reads are corrected in batches.
 GRID_BATCH_SIZE is the batch size in bases of long reads.
 You can figure out the number of batches by dividing the total amount of long read data by the GRID_BATCH_SIZE.
 Memory usage for each batch does not depend on this parameter, it scales with genome size instead.
 Since there is some overhead to starting each batch, I recommend setting this to have not more than 100 batches.
 The setting that is equal to 2-3 times the number of physical computers you have in the grid works best.
 The total number of batches is limited to 1000.
 The Celera Assembler (or CABOG) will use the grid as well to run overlapper only.
 Overlapper jobs are not memory-intensive and thus multiple jobs can be submitted to each node.
 Each job will use up to 4 threads – the code is not efficient enough to use more than that number of threads effectively.

 The masurca and the assemble.sh script.
-Once you’ve created a configuration file, use the ‘masurca' script from the MaSuRCA bin directory to generate the 'assemble.sh' shell script that executes the assembly:
+Once you’ve created a configuration file, use the `masurca` script from the MaSuRCA bin directory to generate the `assemble.sh` shell script that executes the assembly:

 $ /install_path/ MaSuRCA-X.X.X/bin/masurca config.txt

-To run the assembly, execute 'assemble.sh'.
+To run the assembly, execute `assemble.sh`.
-Typically upon completion of the successful assembly, the current directory, where 'assemble.sh' was generated, will contain the following files, in reverse chronological order:
+Typically upon completion of the successful assembly, the current directory, where `assemble.sh` was generated, will contain the following files, in reverse chronological order:

 $ ls –lth